ldutoit/male_female_fst/README.md

 ```
 **Overall FST**

 We also compared overall Fst to 1000 permutation per dataset created using [1000permutations.py](1000permutations.py).
-That was done in the script: [overallFST.R](overallFST.R)
+That was done in the script: [overallFST.md](overallFST.md)

 ### Figures